 Forwarding provides separate configuration based on whether the originator of a call is an internal user or an external user.
-This distinction applies to both Call Forward Busy (CFB) and Call Forward No Answer (CFNA) cases.
+This distinction applies to Call Forward Busy (CFB), Call Forward No Answer (CFNA), and Call Forward No Coverage (CFNC) cases.